Interview with Johdi Hutchins, Partner and Practice Manager at Galloway Hughes04/06/21

 In conversation with Johdi Hutchins

 For anyone who missed our Quill uncovers: Secrets from real partners on the tech you really need’ webinar, we introduce guest speaker Johdi Hutchins.
 Johdi travelled an unconventional route into law, having been a concert promoter in the past working with the likes of Michael Ball, Tom Jones, Prince and Neil Diamond.
 Leaving the music industry behind, Johdi’s first steps in the legal profession began at Galloway Hughes – conveyancing, commercial and private client specialists.

-Eleven years later, in her role as Practice Manager, Partner and Accounts Manager for Galloway Hughes, comprising 23 lawyers and 2 offices, Johdi has full appreciation of the financial and compliance-related demands on law firms, and how technology can help.
+Eleven years later, in her role as Practice Manager, Partner and Accounts Manager for Galloway Hughes, comprising of 23 members of staff (including the 4 partners and 3 consultants) and 2 offices, Johdi has full appreciation of the financial and compliance-related demands on law firms, and how technology can help.

 We caught up with Johdi to quiz her on legal tech so other law firm managers can make the right investments in software and hardware in order to excel…

 From your early days at Galloway Hughes to now, describe your tech journey.

 Surprisingly, it started with a spreadsheet.
 In the quest for greater efficiencies, we went on board with another practice management software provider, which turned out to be a Rolls Royce system, meaning it was very expensive and we only actually used 10% of it.
 Subsequently, we moved to another pricey software provider which also proved disappointing, and finally to Quill six years ago.